Visit my other site, For The Wing, for all things chicken-wing!

 I used a can of mango nectar when I made this copycat Buffalo Wild Wings mango habanero sauce.
-It can be found in the Hispanic foods section of your grocery store.
+I found it in the Hispanic foods section of my grocery store.
 If you can’t find it, you might find it in the juice section.
 In a pinch, you can substitute mango that has been diced and pureed until very smooth.
 In that case you’ll probably need to strain the sauce before using.

 Copycat Buffalo Wild Wings Mango Habanero Sauce